FixedDev/command-flow/README.md

 <dependency>
   <groupId>me.fixeddev</groupId>
   <artifactId>commandflow-universal</artifactId>
-  <version>0.3.0-SNAPSHOT</version>
+  <version>0.4.0-SNAPSHOT</version>
 </dependency>
 ```

 ## Known bugs or misbehaviours
 The next list are the known bugs that must be resolved at some point:
-- When using the FirstMatchPart in an ArgOrSub way(try to parse the arguments of the main command, if it fails try to parse the subcommand) with a main command with one  argument(or more) and a subcommand that is optional, called with an unexistent subcommand, the main command will be called with no arguments, making it fail.
-The actual solution is to set the subcommand as required.
+- ~When using the FirstMatchPart in an ArgOrSub way(try to parse the arguments of the main command, if it fails try to parse the subcommand) with a main command with one  argument(or more) and a subcommand that is optional, called with an unexistent subcommand, the main command will be called with no arguments, making it fail.
+The actual solution is to set the subcommand as required.~